-^{}The original 2020 ASFSR was published on November 13, 2020.
-An administrative error was discovered by the University on July 22, 2021 that has since changed a number of MSU's crime statistics.
+The original 2020 ASFSR was published on November 13, 2020.
+An administrative error was discovered by the University that has since changed a number of MSU's crime statistics.
 These statistics have been updated and revised in the 2020 report.